rsergo97/CNA-calling/README.md

 # CNA-calling

 This is beta version of CNA caller.
 It temporary uses the facets algorithm for CNA detection.
+My personal calling algorithm is in development stage.
+It will be ready soon and will replace current method.

 This tool is created for easy copynumber alterations calling and visualization based on tumor/normal samples ratio.